ACTION: Speak Up for Patient Safety

 Note that this is a policy topic in which there's a lot of evidence about medicine safety and the counterfeit problem in America.
 We have decades of experience with what happens when we open up the secure drug supply chain to other operators not regulated by United States federal authorities.
 The material in this letter is heavily sourced.
 We encourage you to read and learn about this topic.

 Dear President Donald J. Trump, members of the United States Senate, and members of the United States House of Representatives:

-As organizations that represent thousands of law enforcement, healthcare professionals, patient advocates, and consumer interest groups, we are writing to express our deep concerns with and opposition to proposals to import non-FDA-approved medications that could endanger the health and safety of our communities.
+As organizations that represent thousands of law enforcement, healthcare professionals, patient advocates, taxpayer organizations, business groups, and consumer interest groups, we are writing to express our deep concerns with and opposition to proposals to import non-FDA-approved medications that would endanger the health and safety of our communities.

 Importing non-FDA-approved medications outside the licensed and secure supply chain endangers patients

 Historically, attempts to import drugs from “safe countries” like Canada result in Americans getting counterfeit, substandard or black market medication.
 These substandard products are often trans-shipped through Canadian free trade zones or shipped direct from countries like China or India, but they never enter the Canadian regulatory sphere.

 There is no oversight, safety enforcement or United States FDA protection for medication obtained from foreign entities unlicensed in the United States.
 Health Canada does not inspect, regulate, or supervise the medication from other countries that Canadian companies sell to Americans, because they aren't bringing those medicines into the Canadian drug supply.